 All health and counseling visits are free to students, except for specialized tests, some immunizations and some supplies.

-Parents’ Frequently Asked Questions regarding Health Services
+Parents’ Frequently Asked Questions regarding the Health and Wellness Center

-SBC Health Services (HS) uses an advance practice model and is staffed only by nurse practitioners who are also doctors of nursing practice.
+The SBC Health and Wellness Center uses an advance practice model and is staffed only by nurse practitioners who are also doctors of nursing practice.
 The DNPs have a collaborative agreement with a local family practice physician.
 SBC HS provides comprehensive primary care to all students and can also refer students with more complex health problems to specialists.
 Diagnosis, treatment, management and collaboration can also occur with the family provider.
 All information is CONFIDENTIAL, unless the student signs a release.
 The SBC HS uses advanced electronic medical technology to secure all records, and a cloud-based patient portal allows your daughter to retrieve her immunizations and other important information even after graduation.

 Which immunizations does my student need before coming to college?

 Please see the SBC Immunization Requirements and Recommendations on the Health History and Physical Form for more information.
-Please note the Meningitis vaccine must be re-boosted if more than 5 years from the first dose.
+Please note the meningitis vaccine must be re-boosted if more than 5 years from the first dose.
 Students who arrive at SBC without the REQUIRED health history or exam, especially immunizations, may not be allowed to attend class until these requirements are met.
 The health center staff will assist any student who does not have these met, but this likely will accrue additional cost.